Railroad: Wabash railroad

 Reference: [MRRC]

 Car ferry operations transported rail cars over the Detroit river from a port near the Fort Street Union Station (on the jointly owned Union Belt of Detroit).
-The Wabash's main locomotive roundhouse was just east of Delray on the Union Belt, and their main freight yard in what is now known as Melvindale, west of the Rouge River.
+The Wabash's main locomotive roundhouse was just east of Delray on the Union Belt, and their main freight yard was Manifest Yard in what is today known as Melvindale, west of the Rouge River.

 The Wabash was merged into the Norfolk & Western Railway in 1964.